rtc-io/rtc-screenshare/README.md

 ### Apache 2.0

-Copyright 2014 Damon Oehlman <damon.oehlman@nicta.com.au>
+Copyright 2014 National ICT Australia Limited (NICTA)

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.